Resource Details

 Eligibility

-Eligible producers or handlers may receive rebates for 50% of their certification costs up to a maximum of $500.00 per certification category.
-If you are certified in more than one category (e.g. crops, livestock, wild crop, or handler), you are eligible for up to $500.00 for each category.
-Reimbursable certification costs must be receipted by the certifying agency during the period of October 1, 2020 through September 30, 2021 (the 2021 federal fiscal year), and can include any certification related expenses paid to the certifying agency, such as inspection fees and user fees.
+Eligible farmers and processors may receive rebates for 75% of their certification costs, up to a maximum of $750.00 per certification scope.
+If you are certified in more than one scope (e.g. Crops, Livestock, Wild Crop, or Handler), then you are eligible for up to $750.00 for each scope.
+Reimbursable certification costs must be receipted by the certifying agency during the period of October 1 of the previous year through September 30 of the current year.
+This can include any certification-related expenses paid to the certifying agency, such as inspection fees and user fees.
 Late fees or other penalties or membership fees are not eligible for reimbursement.

 Top Benefits